• Skip to primary navigation

 Instructions

-• In a large bowl, cream together butter and sugars.
+• In a large bowl, add butter and sugars.
+Using a hand mixer or stand mixer, beat until fluffy, about a minute.
 Add eggs and vanilla extract.
-Beat until fluffy, about one minute.
+Beat until fluffy, about a minute.

 • Cover bowl or wrap dough in wax paper.
 Chill for at 1 hour (up to 24 hours) in the refrigerator.
-Refrigerating will help the flavors meld and also create a firmer dough to roll into balls.
+Refrigerating helps the flavors meld and also creates a firmer, less sticky dough to roll into balls.

-• Remove dough from refrigerator and allow to sit at room temperature for 10 minutes.
-Scoop dough using a 1.5 tablespoon scoop or shape by hand into 1.5 inch balls.
+• Remove dough from refrigerator and scoop dough using a 1.5 tablespoon (medium) scoop or shape by hand into 1.5 inch balls.

-• Place cookie dough balls 2 inches apart onto a parchment lined baking sheet.
-Bake for 11-13 minutes, or until lightly browned around edges.
+• Place cookie dough balls 2 inches apart onto a prepared baking sheet.
+Bake for about 11-13 minutes, or until lightly browned around edges and across the tops.
 Allow to cool for 5 minutes before removing to a wire rack to cool completely.

 Equipment Recommendations